Assistant Professor of Computer Science; Global Network Assistant Professor of Computer Science and Engineering, Tandon School of Engineering

 Education: BA Ecole Superieure d’Informatique; MA Sorbonne University; PhD Sorbonne University; Postdoc MIT

-Riyadh Baghdadi is an assistant professor in computer science at NYU Abu Dhabi and an affiliated researcher at MIT.
+Riyadh Baghdadi is an Assistant Professor in Computer Science at NYU Abu Dhabi, a Global Network Assistant Professor of Computer Science and Engineering at Tandon School of Engineering in NYU and a Research Affiliate at MIT.
 He works on the intersection of compilers and applied machine learning.
 More precisely, he works on developing compilers that take high-level code and optimize it automatically to generate highly efficient code.
 He uses machine learning to achieve that and enable compilers to automatically optimize code.

 Riyadh also works on developing techniques to accelerate deep learning training and inference (e.g., by exploiting DNN weight sparsity).
 This enables the use of sophisticated DNN models in platforms with limited computational resources (smartphones, driverless cars, ...).